ibrahimyurdan/CSE15L_Lab_Reports/labreports/labreport4.md

 git push origin main
 ```

-`git add .` This command stages all files for the next commit by adding them to the staging area.
+`git add .` `hit <enter>` to complete.
+This command stages all files for the next commit by adding them to the staging area.

-`git commit -m "<message"` This command commits all staged files with a message, creating a snapshot of changes in the repository.
+`git commit -m "message"`, `I typed the message but we can <ctrl+v> to paste the message and <enter> to complete.` This command commits all staged files with a message, creating a snapshot of changes in the repository.

 `git push origin main` This command pushes all commits to the remote repository named `origin`, specifically from the `main` branch.